TammyDam/final_project/README.md

 https://pg-permits-final-project.herokuapp.com/index.html

 # Target Browsers
 Our application is built to be adaptable on browers and mobile devices.
-We have tested our application on Chrome using Windows, iOS, and Android.
+Bulma is compatible with recent versions of Chrome, Edge, Firefox, Opera, and Safari.
+So far, we have tested our application on Chrome using Windows, iOS, and Android.
 The current versions are listed:

 * Chrome (Version 81.0.4044.129) on Windows 10 (Version 10.0.17763 Build 17763)
 * *Chrome (Version 81.0.4044.124) on iOS 13.3.1